 Medford Water Commission is in compliance with all Environmental Protection Agency (EPA) regulations.
 Our latest round of lead and copper testing results from 2016 can be found here.
 However, there is an opportunity to make further improvements to preserve the community’s high quality water all the way to the tap.

 Medford Water Commission is taking a multi-pronged approach to preserving the community’s high quality water.
 Steps include removing lead pipe “pigtails” installed in the early 1900s – those efforts are described on this page.
-Medford Water Commission is also conducted a Water Quality and Corrosion Study to evaluate treatment options that can reduce the water’s tendency to release metals from service lines and household plumbing.
+Medford Water Commission is also conducting a Water Quality and Corrosion Study to evaluate treatment options that can reduce the water’s tendency to release metals from service lines and household plumbing.
 For more information on that study, click here.

 How does lead get into drinking water?

 There is virtually no lead in our two water supply sources, the Big Butte Springs and the Rogue River.
 Rather, lead leaches into water over time through corrosion—a dissolving or wearing away of metal caused by a chemical reaction between water and pipes.
 Lead can leach into water from pipes, solder, fixtures, faucets and fittings.
 The amount of lead in your water depends on a variety of factors.
 These include the type and amounts of minerals in the water, the type of pipes the water comes in contact with, how long the water stays in the pipes, the water’s corrosivity, and water temperature.

 Unlike in Flint, lead service lines were not used extensively within Medford’s distribution system and Medford Water Commission’s system fully complies with state and federal rules regarding lead.
 However, short lead pipes known as “pigtails” exist within our system.
 It has been our longstanding policy to remove these lead pigtails as they were found, and in June 2016, Medford Water Commission launched an extensive effort to track down and remove any lead lines that remain within our system.